pyccel/pyccel/docs/low-level-interface.md

 - Pyccel understands those calls, so when you translate Python to C/Fortran code, the calls are re-emitted as direct calls to the original routines.

-In practice, the .pyi file creates a two-way bridge between Python and low-level code: easy to call from Python, and still optimisable by Pyccel.
+In practice, the `.pyi` file creates a two-way bridge between Python and low-level code: easy to call from Python, and still translatable by Pyccel.

 ## Contents